 If your employer does not currently offer a matching contribution, it still makes sense to contribute to your plan on a regular basis for three important reasons:

 If you aren’t able to save 10% to 15% of your pay at the beginning of your career, aim to gradually increase your deferral rate over time.
-One smart tactic is to boost your 401(k) deferral rate every time you get a raise or bonus.
+One smart tactic is to boost your 401(k) plan deferral rate every time you get a raise or bonus.
 This enables you to save more without reducing your take-home pay.

 A good time to review your contribution amount is at the beginning of the year when you’re looking carefully at other benefits elections, such as medical and dental insurance, since the amount you put towards these benefits will have an impact on your paycheck.
 Another good time to revisit your contribution amount is when you receive additional compensation, whether through a raise, promotion or bonus.

-In 2020, the maximum amount you can contribute to your 401(k) plan is $19,500.
-If you’re 50 or older, you’re eligible to make “catch-up” contributions up to an additional $6,500—for a maximum possible 401(k) contribution of $26,000.5 Those contribution limits remain unchanged for the 2021 tax year.6
+For 2023, the maximum amount you can contribute to your 401(k) plan annually is $22,500.
+If you’re 50 or older, you’re eligible to make “catch-up” contributions up to an additional $7,500—for a maximum possible 401(k) plan contribution of $30,000 in 2023.5

 Whether you’re nearing retirement or just starting your career, it’s always the right time to save for the years ahead.
-Putting these simple strategies in place will help you accumulate more money for your retirement years, while helping to reduce the taxes you pay for the current year.
-As you consider these ideas, it’s important to work with your Financial Advisor to help ensure the strategies you put into place align with other investment decisions, so that all your assets are working together to achieve your short- and long-term goals.
+Putting these simple 401(k) plan retirement strategies in place will help you accumulate more money for your retirement years, while helping to reduce the taxes you pay for the current year.
+As you consider these ideas, it’s important to work with your Financial Advisor to help ensure the strategies you put into place align with other investment decisions, so that all your assets are working together to help you achieve your short- and long-term goals.